GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
 >
-> ~ *Alan Turing*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts